Matt-Dionis/nlad/README.md

 ## Required Documentation

-NLAD requires two core documents to be provided to the LLM:
+NLAD requires three core documents to be provided to the LLM:

 1. **product_overview.md**